mathieu/changelog-cli/README.md

   -f FILENAME, --filename FILENAME
                         the filename to put the message in if you don't want to use the branch name
+  -t, --commit          commit the created/deleted/modified files by this
+                        command
 ```

 ## Flow example